clstaub/Predicting_Hospital_Readmissions/README.md

 A Chi-Squared test result of 38.5 with 1 degree of freedom yields a p-value of 5.37 * e-10, which means reject the Null Hypothesis.
 Changes in medicine and hospital readmissions are not independent.
 Further Post-Hoc Analysis can be performed.

 ## Feature Engineering
+Due to the imbalanced nature of this data set, w